plainspooky/inliner/examples/msx/README.md

 ![](../../images/brainfuck.png)

-There is a sample 'hello world' :
+There is a 'hello world' in Brainfuck as sample code:
 ```
 ++++++++++[>+++++++>++++++++++>+++>+<<<<-]>++.>+.+++++++..+++.>+
 +.<<+++++++++++++++.>.+++.------.--------.>+.>.